GargyaGokhale/PhysNet_Thermal_Models/README.md

 ## Contents
 This repository presents the codes for the proposed physics informed neural network variants along with the training and test data sets that were used.
 Two variants have been proposed in the research article: (1) [PhysNet](PhysNet.py), and (2) [PhysRegMLP](PhysRegMLP.py).
-Additionally, this repository also contains [data](.\data) from a simulated building environment that was used for evaluating the performance of these two variants.
+Additionally, this repository also contains [data](.\data\) from a simulated building environment that was used for evaluating the performance of these two variants.

-## Funding Source
-Part of this research has received funding from the European Union's Horizon 2020 research and innovation programme for the projects [BRIGHT](https://www.brightproject.eu/), [RENergetic](https://www.renergetic.eu/) and [BIGG](https://www.bigg-project.eu/).

 ## Citation
     @article{GOKHALE2022118852,